 Other Ways to Create a Bike Route on Strava

 There are a few shortcut ways to create a route on Strava.
 One way is if you see a route you like on Strava, done by yourself or someone you follow.
 In this case, you can copy the entire route.
 Just go to the ride, click on the wrench, and choose create route.
+You can also click here to find the best customizable templates to give a creative touch to your routes designs.

 Following a Route on the Strava App on Your Smart Phone